 Some '70s and '80s hard rock bands turned to pop out of desperation or just pure greed as the hair metal phenomenon kicked off.
-In the case of Van Halen, the stylistic turn seemed as organic as the splendid synthesizer riff that fuels this tune, or David Lee Roth's exuberant leap, or Eddie Van Halen's infectious grin.
-On this one occasion, the band wrote a nearly perfect pop song, and unfortunately it spent the remainder of the decade rolling downhill from this moment.
+In the case of Van Halen, the stylistic turn seemed as organic and wonderful as the splendid synthesizer riff that fuels this tune, or David Lee Roth's exuberant leap, or Eddie Van Halen's infectious grin.
+On this one occasion, the band wrote a nearly perfect pop song, and unfortunately it spent the remainder of the decade rolling slowly downhill from this moment.

-As raw and unabashed as they were, Axl Rose and his mates knew how to craft intricate and polished rock songs.
+As raw and unabashed as they were, Axl Rose and his then-mates knew how to craft intricate and polished rock songs.
 The band's sound was no happy accident, and this song more than any other reveals Guns N' Roses at its peak collectively and individually.
 Never has Rose revealed his versatility as a singer more completely than through the calm verses and more fierce chorus sections of the tune.
-It's a tour de force of rock guitar buoyed by an unexpected lyrical sweetness, and the song's broad appeal helped take 1987's Appetite for Destruction to a mainstream place no one could have expected.
+It's a tour de force of rock guitar buoyed by an unexpected lyrical sweetness, and the song's broad appeal helped take 1987's Appetite for Destruction to a mainstream music pinnacle no one could have expected.

 Even though I sometimes get the "na-na-na-na-na-na" part mixed up with the Smurfs theme, this song is a highlight for me personally and for the entire decade's musical catalogue.
 The band's frontman, Peter Wolf, was tailor-made for the '80s with his Mick Jagger swagger and exuberance, even though he had more than paid his dues before the band went pop.
 It may be undeniable that the group reached its highest level of success during the '80s, but this tune's memorable playfulness is a big reason why.